 SRS Trainee Awards at SLEEP are intended to help young investigators offset the cost of attending SLEEP, the Annual Meeting of the Associated Professional Sleep Societies.
-Each year during SLEEP, the SRS hosts the SRS Trainee Symposia Series to benefit researchers and scientists as they begin their careers.
+Each year, the SRS hosts the SRS Trainee Symposia Series to benefit researchers and scientists as they begin their careers.

 Trainee Merit Award

-Trainee Merit Awards are financial awards which are approximately the cost of registration for SLEEP 2019, a certificate, and recognition in an SRS Update.
-To be eligible for a Trainee Merit Award, trainees must have submitted an abstract for the SLEEP 2019 meeting; complete/submit the application, attend the full Trainee Day, Sunday June 9, 2019 and submit an evaluation, on site.
-All merit award winners will be notified no later than March 29, 2019.
+Trainee Merit Awards are financial awards which are approximately the cost of registration for SLEEP 2022, a certificate, and recognition in an SRS Update.
+To be eligible for a Trainee Merit Award, trainees must have submitted an abstract for the SLEEP 2022 meeting; complete/submit the application, attend Trainee Day, and submit an evaluation.

-The Sleep Meeting Mentor Program offers a unique opportunity to interact with a faculty mentor in sleep and circadian research at the SLEEP meeting.
+The Sleep Meeting Mentor Program (SMMP) offers a unique opportunity to interact with a faculty mentor in sleep and circadian research at the SLEEP meeting.
 This program was developed to facilitate networking and career development opportunities (e.g., CV review, grant development ideas, etc.) for trainees who show strong potential for a career in sleep and circadian research, but need additional mentorship not available at their home institution.
 If selected, the matching of mentees and mentors will be done based on mentor availability.
 No guarantees are made that the mentee trainee will be matched with one of their named ideal mentors.
-Please note, while it is our hope that the trainee/faculty connection will continue past the meeting, the goal of this program is to provide brief mentorship during SLEEP 2019.
-An online application is required.
-All selected for this program will be notified no later than March 29, 2019.
+Please note, while it is our hope that the trainee/faculty connection will continue past the meeting, the goal of this program is to provide brief mentorship during SLEEP 2022.
+You can indicate interest in this program by submitting an application.

 Diversity Travel Award